 - The Chase Freedom Unlimited® (review) and Chase Freedom FlexSM (review) offer up to $800 per claim in coverage with a $50 deductible, and a limit of $1,000 per year in protection

-- The Capital One Venture X Rewards Credit Card (review) offers up to $800 per claim in coverage with a $50 deductible, and a limit of two claims per year
+- The Capital One Venture X Rewards Credit Card (review) (Rates & Fees) provides coverage with a $50 deductible.
+Review the benefits guide for full details.

 Those are just a few of the best options for cards popular in the miles & points world.
 The catch is that those cards don’t offer any bonus rewards for your cell phone bill.
 Personally I think the Chase Ink Business Preferred is the most well-rounded card for paying your cell phone bill: